DaDarkWizard/TextAdventure/about_game_development/GDD.md

 ### Events:

-Periodic events will occur in the world, giving players the chance to complete unique quests and obtain items.
+Periodic events will occur in the world, giving players the chance to complete unique quests and obtain items, also possibly creating history, location landmarks, and opening up new civilizations and cities.

-### The Game World:

-The world has 2-D maps to explore.
-There are permanent city areas than can be developed, different levels of maps/mazes can be randomly generated; there will be quests for players to follow and NPCS to interact with

 ### Guilds: